yanns/octopress/source/_posts/2014-03-15-server-side-rendering-for-javascript-reactjs-framework.markdown

 var data = JSON.parse(process.argv[2]);
 ```

-It renders the CommentBox component to a String and output it to console.log so that the scala controller can receive the result with `result.output.toArray`
+It renders the CommentBox component to a String and output it to console.log so that the Scala controller can receive the result with `result.output.toArray`

 ```javascript
 console.log(React.renderComponentToString(CommentBox(backend)({data: data, onServerSide: true})));